-Coffee tasting: learning to identify aromas
+Coffee tasting: learning to identify the aromas

 May 1, 2026Carrera Café

-SENSORY INITIATION
+SENSORY INTRODUCTION

 COFFEE TASTING

-Learning to identify aromas
+Learn to identify aromas

-Sensory Guide • 7 min read
+Sensory guide • 7 min read

 THE WHY